Essential difference between 2D and 3D from the perspective of real-space renormalization group: Properties of an apt RG

 The second property, {\CRF}, makes it possible to identify different phases of matter from different isolated fixed points under the RG map $\mathcal{T}:\{K_j^*\} \mapsto \{K_j^*\}$; universal properties like critical exponents can then be extracted from the linearized RG transformation at a critical fixed point.
 One may wonder whether {\CRF} is related to the defining property {\IVZ}.
 In practice, truncation is usually necessary.
 It is possible that an unwise truncation scheme causes incorrect RG flows.
 However, we want to point out that truncation is \textit{not the only} cause of incorrect RG flows.
-In fact, recently, it is demonstrated that a block transformation, even if performed exactly, leads to unsatisfactory RG flows~\cite{kennedy-hiT, kennedy-lowT}.
+In fact, Kadanoff~\cite{Kadanoff:1976} argued that the spin decimation, even if performed exactly, leads to a spin-spin correlation that does not change under a change of length scale; this indicates that the spin decimation always produce fixed points with the exponent $\beta / \nu = \Delta_{\sigma} = 0$.
+Recently, it is demonstrated that an exact block transformation in tensor-network language also gives unsatisfactory RG flows~\cite{kennedy-hiT, kennedy-lowT}, where both the high- and the low-temperature fixed points form a continuum, instead of isolated fixed points.

 The above two properties are the bare minimum for an apt RG transformation at a conceptual level.
 In a practical calculation, only a finite number of couplings are retained.
 An effective RG retains couplings related to universal long-wavelength physics.
 The last property {\UPF} is for this task.
 Moreover, we will see in the following area-law argument that this property is closely related to the first two.
 Now we are ready to assess various real-space RG schemes.